All Episodes

 They're simply being just evil for being Jewish.

-There's nothing more complicated than that, and that's the reality.
+There's nothing more complicated than that.

-And we was all resolved successfully.
+And it was resolved successfully.

 Jeff, we appreciate you being with us.